Facial and head area release and energy activation, meditation record for June 2025.

 Release several muscles on the back of the face.

-We gradually loosen the stiffness of the face from the inside out.
+We gradually loosen the stiffness of the face from the inside.
 Through meditation, we repeatedly move energy back and forth, left and right, to resolve muscle stiffness.
 Although it doesn't completely resolve everything at once, I can feel that the muscles are gradually decreasing every day.
 Correspondingly, the stiffness on the surface of the face is also gradually and appropriately being resolved.